 Congratulations!
 When you get an offer call, thank the employer and communicate your genuine interest, but ask to see the details of the job offer in writing before committing to anything.

 Negotiating elements of your job offer, when done tactfully and professionally, is often expected and can help you to get what you deserve.
-While you don’t want to give up on major elements, keep in mind that the job market is going to get more competitive, so make sure that you have a solid foundation for your negotiation.
+Make sure that you have a solid foundation for your negotiation.